williamtanws/beanframework/README.md

 Username: admin
 Password: admin

-Thre are two ways to change default admin's password:
-Add/Modify "module.admin.default.id=admin" and "module.admin.default.password=admin" in properties file
-or
-Create admin record in console and change its password, this will allow console to validate admin credential from database instead of properties file

 * Backoffice
 http://localhost:8080/backoffice

 Default Account
 Username: employee
 Password: employee

+* Admin Account

+There are two ways to change default admin's password:
+Add/Modify "module.admin.default.id=admin" and "module.admin.default.password=admin" in properties file
+or
+Create/Update "admin" id and change password, this will allow console to validate admin credential from database instead of properties file

+Any employee with admin group allowed to login console and have highest permission.

 ## License